ISISComputingGroup/ibex_developers_manual/Retrospective-Notes-2020.09.17.md

 ## Undocumented features

+* Some tools such as slack were still being used by the IS and the knowledge about the tool was not distributed evenly nor maintained in the wiki
 * Document any information/features that you know which could be useful to the team for development/support.

 ## Hard to keep track of support Email (answered/unanswered)